nanacode4/nasa-data-explorer/README.md

 - NASA APIs occasionally fail due to rate limits or missing data for some dates — this is expected.
 - Make sure your NASA API key is valid and not expired (stored in `.env`).
-- Free hosting on Render may take 20-30 seconds cold start time.